Students and staff member sit in a restorative justice circle in a classroom

 Very Few students: Tier 3

-Tier 3 is more intensive intervention offered to students for whom support in Tiers 1 and 2 was insufficient.
-Instruction in Tier 3 must be targeted to the underlying SEL lagging skills and mental health concerns.
+Tier 3 is intensive intervention offered to students for whom support in Tiers 1 and 2 was insufficient.
+Instruction in Tier 3 targets the underlying SEL lagging skills and mental health concerns.
 Ongoing evaluation of student competencies is critical in Tier 3.
-If students still experience difficulty after receiving high-quality SEL/ MH behavioral and targeted Tier 2 support, they may be evaluated for possible mental health issues and/or special education services, but tier 3 is not synonymous with special education.
-Initiated via SST meeting, case conference, IEP/504 team meeting, and/or delivered as part of a specialized program.
+If students still experience difficulty after receiving high-quality SEL / MH behavioral and targeted Tier 2 support, they may be evaluated for possible mental health issues and / or special education services, but Tier 3 is not synonymous with special education.
+Initiated via SST meeting, case conference, IEP / 504 team meeting, and / or delivered as part of a specialized program.

 Examples of supports at this level: